Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/rpcvnetvar.md

 If we sent an `RPC` to all clients, then all players connecting mid game after that `RPC` are sent will miss that information and have the wrong visual on their clients.

-In that case, it is preferable to use `NetworkVariable`s like shown here.
+In that case, it's preferable to use `NetworkVariable`s like shown here.

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/BossRoom/Scripts/Shared/NetworkDoorState.cs